By Reena Sewraz

 Haggling doesn't always come naturally, but Which? research suggests that it's easier than you may think and in some areas of life, it's becoming commonplace.

-How to save £500 a year by haggling
+How to save almost £500 a year by haggling

-In autumn 2015, we surveyed more than 3,000 Which? members about their experiences of haggling over the price of several products and services, and most told us they had negotiated substantial discounts.
+In November 2016, we surveyed more than 4,000 Which? members about their experiences of haggling over the price of several products and services, and most told us they had negotiated substantial discounts.

 For a rundown of service providers that are most receptive to haggling, as well as field-tested scripts to help you seal a better deal, see the following guides: